-There are two other varieties of definition that should be noted.
-The first, effected by GO TO assignment and referring to an integer variable being defined with other than an integer value, is discussed in 7.1.1.3 and 7.1.2.1.2; the second, which refers to when an external procedure may be referenced, will be discussed in the next section.
-In what follows, otherwise unqualified use of the terms definition and undefinition (or their alternate forms), as applied to variables and array elements, will imply modification by the phrase on the first level.
+There is another variety of definition which refers to when an external procedure may be referenced, and it will be discussed in the next section.

+In what follows, otherwise unqualified use of the terms definition and undefinition (or their alternate forms) as applied to variables and array elements will imply modification by the phrase "on the first level."

 10.2.1 Definition of Procedures.
 If an executable program contains information describing an external procedure, such an external procedure, with the applicable symbolic name, is defined for use in that executable program.
 An external function reference or subroutine reference (as the case may be) to that symbolic name may then appear in the executable program, provided that number of arguments agrees between definition and reference.
-In addition, for an external function, the type of function must agree between definition and reference.
-Other restrictions on agreements are contained in 8.3.1, 8.3.2, 8.4.1, 8.4.2, 10.1.3, and 10.1.4.
+Other restrictions on agreements are contained in 8.3.1, 8.3.2, 8.4.1, 8.4.2, and 10.1.3.